 Post-Event Work

 We said at the beginning that the work begins before the event itself.
 Well, it continues after the event as well.
-Set a regular cadence for measurement so that you can access the results of your changes 30, 60, and 90 days after implementation.
-Assess whether the Standard is being followed and determine when it will be time to reevaluate the process for potential further improvement.
+Set a regular cadence for measurement so that you can assess results at 30, 60, and 90 days.
+KaiNexus keeps post-event tasks visible and assigned after the team disbands -- so follow-up doesn't depend on someone remembering to check a spreadsheet.
+Leaders can see whether new standard work is being followed and whether the measured impact is holding or drifting.